AlexSvet117/python-practice-part1/01_hello_comment/README.md

 ## Instructions
 1. In the file, make a simple single-line comment explaining your line of code.
-2. Then print exactly in the console including all the characters `"That's Hello, World!".`
+2. Then print exactly in the console including all the characters
 3. Then print `100`.
 4. Finally print the result of the expression `100 - 90`.